microsoft/PL-DNS-Proxy/README.md

 This template allows deploying two Ubuntu/NGINX VMs using an existing resource for the Virtual Network and subnet.
 It also allows for choosing between SSH and Password authenticate.

+- To edit your NGINX.conf: (50001-3)
+ssh -p 5000X {username}@{loadbalancer-ip-address} to each NGINX VM to update its NGINX.conf

 # Contributing